-On June 5, 2020, the Company completed an initial public offering ("IPO") of 77,000,000 shares of Class A common stock of the Company, par value \$0.001 per share ("Class A Common Stock") at a public offering price of \$25 per share.
+On June 5, 2020, the Company completed an initial public offering ("IPO") of Class A common stock of the Company, par value \$0.001 per share ("Class A Common Stock").
 The Company listed these shares on the NASDAQ stock market under the ticker symbol "WMG."
 The offering consisted entirely of secondary shares sold by Access Industries, LLC (collectively with its affiliates, "Access") and certain related selling stockholders.
-On July 7, 2020, the Company completed the sale of an additional 11,550,000 shares of Class A Common Stock from the selling stockholders to the underwriters of the Company's IPO pursuant to the exercise by the underwriters of their option to purchase additional shares of Class A Common Stock.
-The Company did not receive any of the proceeds of the IPO or exercise of the underwriters' option.

-Following the completion of the IPO and the exercise in full of the underwriters' option to purchase additional shares, Access and its affiliates held an aggregate of 421,450,000 shares of Class B common stock of the Company, par value \$0.001 per share ("Class B Common Stock"), representing approximately 99% of the total combined voting power of the Company's outstanding common stock and approximately 83% of the economic interest.
+Following the completion of the IPO, Access and its affiliates continue to hold all of the Class B common stock of the Company, par value \$0.001 per share ("Class B Common Stock"), representing approximately 98% of the total combined voting power of the Company's outstanding common stock and approximately 76% of the economic interest.
 As a result, the Company is a "controlled company" within the meaning of the corporate governance standards of NASDAQ.
 See Item 1A.
 Risk Factors - Risks Related to Our Controlling Stockholder.